 If a single square contains more than one creature, and you establish a legal flank to that square, you flank all creatures in that square.

 Reach and Flanking

 Creatures with reach (or reach weapons) don't have to be adjacent to a creature they're attempting to flank.

-In addition, when determining whether the flank a creature or not, they can trace a line from any corner of their own space to any corner of an ally's space who is also threatening the target creature.
-If this line passes through opposite sides (or opposite corners) of the creature they are attempting to flank, it a successful flank.
+In addition, when determining whether they flank a creature or not, they can trace a line from any corner of their own space to any corner of an ally's space who is also threatening the target creature.
+If this line passes through opposite sides (or opposite corners) of the creature they are attempting to flank, it is a successful flank.
 As with normal flanks, a line that only passes through adjacent sides of a target creature's space, or only passes directly along a target creature's border, does not grant a flank.